dubiacc/website/articles/en/nfp/index.md

-The idea that "using the Marquette method to avoid conception is traditional Catholic teaching" is simply untenable, at least since 388 AD - if Augustine and Pius XI would truly "allow NFP", why do they both write about continence as an alternative - and not just "if a couple cannot contain themselves, they should simply watch the days of the menses"?
-It is obvious that only licit and Catholic option is continence, not calculated avoidance, justified by out-of-context and out-of-meaning quotes of the 20th century.
+The idea that "using the Marquette method to avoid conception is traditional Catholic teaching" is simply untenable, at least since 388 AD - if Augustine and Pius XI would truly "allow NFP", why do they both write about continence as an alternative - and not : if a couple cannot contain themselves, they should simply "watch the days of the menses?"
+It is obvious that only licit and Catholic option is continence, not calculated avoidance, justified by out-of-context quotes from the 20th century that distort their original meaning.

-### Rejection of Divine providence
+### Rejection of Divine Providence

 The entire NFP enterprise rests on the "overrated independence of private judgment and that false autonomy of human reason", which Pius XI condemned: